vincentvbh/PolyMul_Without_PowerfulMul/range/README.md

-# Output range of our Barrett multiplication in our experiement
+# Output range of our Barrett multiplication in our experiment

 ## Requirement